 The Historic Environment Viewer

-The Historic Environment Viewer is a new on-line digital service provided by the Department of Arts, Heritage and the Gaeltacht.
+The Historic Environment Viewer is a new on-line digital service provided by the Department of Culture, Heritage and the Gaeltacht.
 It has been developed to enhance the user’s experience by facilitating access to the databases of the National Monuments Service Sites and Monuments Record (SMR) and the National Inventory of Architectural Heritage (NIAH) in a seamless one-stop point of access for both built heritage data resources.
 The viewer is capable of being accessed on the majority of browsers and platforms, including smart phones.

 The SMR Archive